Blendify/blender-manual/blender_docs/manual/compositing/types/filter/defocus.rst

    For minimum artifacts, try to setup your scene such that differences in distances between two objects that may visibly overlap at some point are not too large.
 "Focus Pull"
-   Keep in mind that this is not 'real' DoF, only a post-processing simulation.
+   Keep in mind that this is not real DoF, only a post-processing simulation.
    Some things cannot be done which would be no problem for real DoF at all.
    A typical example is a scene with some object very close to the camera, and the camera focusing on some point far behind it.
-In the real world, using shallow depth of field, it is not impossible for nearby objects to become completely invisible, in effect allowing the camera to see 'behind' it.
+In the real world, using shallow depth of field, it is not impossible for nearby objects to become completely invisible, in effect allowing the camera to see behind it.
    Hollywood cinematographers use this visual characteristic to to achieve the popular "focus pull" effect, where the focus shifts from a nearby to a distant object, such that the "other" object all but disappears.
    Well, this is simply not possible to do with the current post-processing method in a single pass.
-   If you really want to achieve this effect, quite satisfactorily, here's how:
+   If you really want to achieve this effect, quite satisfactorily, here is how:

    - Split up your scene into "nearby" and "far" objects, and render them in two passes.
    - Now, combine the two the two results, each with their own "defocus" nodes driven by the same Time node,